 It will stiffen the fabric and prevent fraying.
 This is especially helpful when using evenweave.

 Try a canvas finish

 Mounting your stitching over a stretched canvas creates a modern finish.
-To do this, follow the same steps you would use to lace your work (see our guide to framing your work) but use staples to secure the fabric at the back of the canvas instead.
+To do this, follow the same steps you would use to lace your work (see our how to frame cross stitch guide) but use staples to secure the fabric at the back of the canvas instead.
 Here’s our guide to How to mount cross stitch on to canvas.

 Step up your frame game

 Try giving old frames a lick of paint for a new look.
 Or embrace the trend for framing your finishing cross stitch in an embroidery hoop.
 Check out our guide showing how to mount your cross stitch in a hoop as well as these embroidery hoop craft ideas to decorate your hoop frame and make it even more special.

 Make sure your frame doesn’t overwhelm your stitching

 There’s only one star of the show and it’s your work!
 Before you commit to a frame, lay out your stitching in front of it and step back to view it from a distance.
 The frame should let the stitching shine, not take attention away from it.

 To patch your stitching onto a card, cut your design to size, leaving three or four squares of aida all the way around, then fray the outer edge.
 Back the stitched area with paper and use double-sided tape to stick it in place on the card.
 Check out our photo guide to see how to mount cross stitch in a triple fold card or stretch your craft budget by making your own aperture cards in our DIY aperture card tutorial.
 We also have these brilliant free cross stitch card patterns for you to download!